 - Barbeque: Smokehouse CURRENTLY CLOSED DUE TO FIRE — WILL BE REOPENING, BUT DATE NOT SPECIFIED

 - Seafood: Skull Creek Boathouse

 - Farm to Table: Lucky Rooster

 - Breakfast: Palmetto Bay Sunrise Cafe

 - Brunch: Harbour Town Bakery and Café

-- Pastries: Hilton Head Social Bakery
+- Desserts: Hilton Head Social Bakery

 For additional information about the above restaurants, as well as others we like, check out our guide to “Restaurants to Try First on Hilton Head Island,” below.
 We hope it helps you make that all important decision about “where to go to eat.”
 Because, after all, what’s a vacation without good food.
 Bon Appetit!

 Here are some photos of dishes we enjoyed during our research.
 You can be assured that the food tastes as good as it looks.